aidanc1266/apcsa-freedom-project/tool/learning-log.md

 4/1
 - Fully implemented Ore Finder item

+4/7
+- Created drop table for Block of Sapphire

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc